avvkarma05/Football-Analysis/README.md

-Football Analysis/ Tracking players and ball detection in Football:
+⚽Football Analysis: Player and Ball Tracking

+Overview

-This Project uses YOLO for object detection and ByteTrack for tracking in football videos.
-It detects players, referees, and the ball, assigning unique track IDs.
+This project utilizes YOLO for object detection and ByteTrack for tracking in football videos.
+It identifies and tracks players, referees, and the ball, assigning unique track IDs to each detected object.
+The tracked objects are visualized with:

-Tracked objects are visualized with ellipses for players and referees, and triangles for the ball.
+Ellipses for players and referees
+Triangles for the ball

-It also supports saving and loading tracking data for efficient processing.
+Additionally, the project supports saving and loading tracking data for efficient processing.